About Women for Healthy Rural Living

 Chris Kuhni is a retired Women’s Health Nurse Practitioner.
 In 2004, Chris founded Women for Healthy Rural Living; she has served as executive director ever since.
 She received the “Inspirations Award” from the National Association of Nurse Practitioners in Women’s Health and the “Nurse Practitioner Advocate Award” from the Maine Association of Nurse Practitioners; both awards for establishing WHRL.
 In 2021 she received the New England Patriots Myra Kraft Community MVP award for her volunteer service at WHRL.
 Her interest in gardening and nutrition contributed to the origins of Incredible Edible Milbridge.
 Chris served three terms on the Washington County Committee of the Maine Community Foundation and in 2023 served on the statewide grant review committee.

-Susan Jordan Bennet
+Susan Jordan Bennett

 Chief operating Officer